Eolu/enum-assoc/README.md

 ## Additional Syntax Sugar

-`func` attributes may contain multiple functionsm, forward or reverse.
+`func` attributes may contain multiple functions, forward or reverse.
 This will allow associations of _any_ of those functions to apply to all of them:

 ```rust,ignore
 #[derive(Assoc, PartialEq, Debug)]